-I joined the choir at St Michael’s four years ago.
+I joined the choir at St Michael’s several years ago.
 I did a good deal of singing as a boy treble, but then drifted away from choral music completely for many years, until a member of the congregation here suggested it was time I came along and gave the choir a try.I was instantly glad that I did, and wish I’d rediscovered singing years ago.
 From the moment I walked into my first Tuesday night rehearsal the choir here at St Michael’s was welcoming, unstuffy and fun.
 The wide age range, the wide range of choral music in the reertoire and willingness to try new things, the speed with which we head for the Tabard pub after singing – all these are parts of the mix.
 I’ve made good friends, learned a huge amount about choral music, musicality and performance and had a lot of fun.

 We strive for high standards, driven on by Jonathan, and – increasingly – we quite often reach them.
 But to me this is a choir driven just as much by friendship and enjoyment, and a desire to ad to the worship of the church.
 We sing services, rather than concerts.

 For years, the idea of joining a big choral society just didn’t quite appeal to me, but I’ve found that singing in a smaller group – typically two or three to a part, offers quite different and often greater rewards than singing on a grander scale.